UXlySoftware/1shot-telegram-bot/README.md

 your laptop, [Cloud Run](https://cloud.google.com/run), [Digital Ocean Droplets](https://www.digitalocean.com/products/droplets), and [Cloud Workers](https://developers.cloudflare.com/workers/languages/python/packages/fastapi/) are also great options for hosting that also have good free tiers.

+You should also remember that onchain transaction cost money in the form on network funds, so you'll want to think about how and what to charge users for so that you can make enough to pay for operating you bot!
+Telegram has a built in platform currency called [Stars](https://telegram.org/blog/telegram-stars).
+Billing users in Telegram Stars helps build trust due to its convenience and their security as it doesn't require them enter billing details into a new application or connect their wallet to an unknown web application.